 Making certain letters prominent in your logo can work in the same way.
 Pay close attention to your font: your letters (all of them) should be easy to read.
 While you want to choose a unique, eye-pleasing font, you’ll want to avoid too-fancy or abnormal fonts that make people crinkle their brows.

-An interesting design idea is to use broken letters, where one or more letters have a small piece cut out or even run into the next letter.
+An interesting modern logo design idea is to use broken letters, where one or more letters have a small piece cut out or even run into the next letter.
 These types of designs can be very eye-catching and that’s what you want.
 Be careful not to crop out too much of your letters, though, as this can lead to ambiguity—and more crinkled brows.

 2. Make It Meaningful